hmhard/final-year-project-ideas/README.md

-# final-year-project-ideas
+## Finaly Year Project Ideas and Code Snippets for ethiopian Higher Education Studens
-Final Year Project Ideas
+### Please Help Us by contributing your ideas and experiences